 It’s our intention that the plan will help guide and coordinate the actions of community sectors including education, agriculture, business, industry, local and state government, nonprofits, and major institutions such as Middlebury College and Porter Hospital.
 We plan to complete the Climate Action Plan by the end of the calendar year.

-CEAC will be assisted in some of this work by a Minnesota-based consultant company called paleBLUEDot, which has already helped about 50 communities develop Climate Action Plans.
+CEAC is being assisted in some of this work by an expert consulting company called paleBLUEdot, which has already helped about 50 communities develop similar plans.